 One of the first books about Autism that I consciously read was “Neurotribes” by Steve Silberman.
 He surprised me with the idea that people with neurological differences (Autism, ADHD, Deafness, and other so-called disabilities) could be seen as having advantages over neurotypical (“normal”) people.
-Even before my diagnosis, I saw this as an extremely positive thought process.
+Even before my autism diagnosis, I saw this as an extremely positive thought process.
 After my diagnosis, and with both of my kids’ diagnoses with ADHD, I have embraced the idea that we neurotypical people need to be proud of our differences and see those differences as being positive characteristics.
-A neurodiverse person is someone with a neurological difference from the norm of society as expressed in conditions such as Autism, ADHD, Deaf, and other conditions, and to see those differences as positive, while still recognizing that a dominant neurotypical society can cause us problems with their expectations and societal norms.
+A neurodivergent person is someone with a neurological difference from the norm of society as expressed in conditions such as Autism, ADHD, Deaf, and other conditions, and to see those differences as positive, while still recognizing that a dominant neurotypical society can cause us problems with their expectations and societal norms.

 You pursued and received an autism diagnosis as an adult.
 Would you mind sharing what led you to getting diagnosed with autism a bit later in life?